onyeka-hub/Project-15/README.md

 - Move the DevOps account into the Dev OU.
 - Login to the newly created AWS account using the new email address.

-2. Create a free domain name for your fictitious company at Freenom domain registrar here.
+2. Create a domain name for your fictitious company.

-3. Create a hosted zone in AWS, and map it to your free domain from Freenom. **Watch how to do that here** https://youtu.be/IjcHp94Hq8A
+3. Create a hosted zone in AWS, and map it to your domain.
 **NOTE** : As you proceed with configuration, ensure that all resources are appropriately tagged, for example:

 - Project: <Give your project a name>